unparalleled-js/docs-1/connectors/wrike/update-project-action.md

 ---
 title: Workato connectors - Wrike update project action
-date: 2019-05-30 18:00:00 Z
+date: 2019-06-15 18:00:00 Z
+search:
+    keywords: ['wrike', 'project', 'update']
 ---

 # Wrike - Update project action

-Folders/projects are one of the main ways to organize, manage, and report on work within Wrike.
+Projects are one of the main ways to organize, manage, and report on work within Wrike.
+In essence, Wrike projects are folders with additional properties.

 This action updates a specific project in Wrike.
-You can change the project name, parent project, add or modify the title and description, as well as modify sharing users.
+You can change the project name, add or modify the title and description, as well as modify sharing users.

 ![Update project action](/assets/images/connectors/Wrike/update-project-action.png)
 *Update project action*